Gridrand/RimGui/README.md

 - Spacing
 - InteractiveItem
 - Drag and Drop
-...and many more.
+- **And many more!**

+Rendering
+- Line, Anti-Aliased Line,Closed Anti-Aliased Line
+- Triangle
+- Rectangle
+- Circle
+- Grid
+- Anti-Aliased Convex Polygon
+- BezierCurve
+- Text
+- **And many more!**

 ## Differences Between Unity IMGUI and RimGui

-- **Targets both developers and end-users:** While Unity IMGUI is primarily for developer tools, RimGui targets not only developers but also **user interfaces for players enjoying the game.**
-- **High-Performance Design:** RimGui is designed for high performance, including efforts to **minimize GC (Garbage Collection) allocation.**
+- **High-Performance Design:** RimGui is designed for high performance, including efforts to minimize GC (Garbage Collection) allocation.
+It also reduces draw calls by using a single Shader and Material, and by consolidating all images, including text, into one Texture.
 - **Modern Rendering Pipeline Compatibility:** RimGui is compatible with the **URP (Universal Render Pipeline) and HDRP (High Definition Render Pipeline)**, enables seamless integration with the latest Unity projects.
 - **Wide Platform Support:** RimGui supports a diverse range of platforms, including **PC, Mobile, and WebGL**, allowing you to **target your desired environments without limitations.**
 - **Flexible Scalability:** With RimGui, you can easily change the size and scale of UI elements, making it **simple to support multiple resolutions.** This enables optimal UI display across various screen sizes.